 How to Become a Data Scientist

-The modern world runs on big data — the ever-increasing scope of information on customers, statistical trends, economic patterns, web performance and pretty much any other area you can name.
-In an ever-changing professional landscape where we’re learning more and more about the world around us, organizations of all kinds need experts to wade into an ocean of information and come back with discoveries about what it all means.
+The modern world runs on big data — the ever-increasing scope of information on customers, statistical trends, economic patterns, web performance, and pretty much any other area you can name.
+In an ever-changing professional landscape where we’re learning more and more about the world around us, organizations of all kinds need experts to explore vast seas of information and come back with discoveries about what it all means.

 What does a data scientist do?